US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 It allows users to:

-• Import data from CSV and Excel files
+Import data from CSV and Excel file.

 • Clean messy datasets